RobotFramework-Italia/http-api-testing-workshop/agenda.md

   - advantages of common headers for sessions
 - more complex example:
   - oauth2 authentication
-  - differnt roles / scope
+  - different roles / scope
-  - setup user generator
 - global session atest setup

 ### How to validate the response